maxboeck/mxb-jekyll/_posts/web-layout-tomorrow/2018-06-14-layouts-of-tomorrow.md

 ### Smooth Scroll

-The only Javascript involved is handling the smooth scrolls when the menu items on the left, or the direction arrows on top/bottom are clicked.
+The only Javascript involved is handling the smooth scroll when the menu items on the left, or the direction arrows on top/bottom are clicked.
 This is progressively enhanced from a simple in-page-anchor link `<a href="#vienna">` that jumps to the selected section.

 To animate it, I chose to use the vanilla `Element.scrollIntoView()` method [(MDN Docs)](https://developer.mozilla.org/de/docs/Web/API/Element/scrollIntoView).
-Modern browsers accept an option to use "smooth" scrolling behaviour here, instead of jumping to the target section right away.
+Some browsers accept an option to use "smooth" scrolling behaviour here, instead of jumping to the target section right away.

 The [scroll behaviour property](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) is currrently a Working Draft, so support is not quite there yet.
 Only Chrome and Firefox support this at the moment - However, there is [a polyfill](http://iamdustan.com/smoothscroll/) available if necessary.